sswam/allemande/doc/intro.md

 Ally Chat is an innovative multi-user chat platform that brings together people and AI in exciting new ways.
 Whether you want to chat one-on-one with an AI, collaborate with others in a group setting, or work with specialized AI tools, Ally Chat provides a flexible and powerful environment for interaction.
 We are currently chatting using the app.

+The is the main lobby / welcome room, a PG / family-friendly / SFW zone.

 ## Key Features

 - **Multiple Chat Rooms**: Create and join different chat spaces instantly